 Listen to songs from CtK’s Aurora Rose on her YouTube Channel, Sowing Seeds of Peace.

 If you feel like binge-watching something, why not make it upliftling?
 “The Story of God with Morgan Freeman” is one such show.
 A wide range of topics are presented cross-culturally, with no judgement, just an earnest desire to understand.
 There are many platforms on which to watch, including Netflix, Hulu, and Amazon Prime.
 View the original trailer here.

 Enter the Bible

 Check out this site from Luther Seminary to learn more about any book of the Bible.
 Perhaps use it to delve more deeply into the book of Daniel to get ideas for the Art Gala in November.
 Use the drop-down menu in the red section in the middle to navigate to any book about which you want to learn more.

 Browse Christian Art

 BrowseVanderbilt Divinity Library’s Art in the Christian Tradition Catalogue, and be lost in beauty for days.
-You can also check out CtK’s Lenten Photo Challenge Submissions and learn how you can participate.
+You can also check out CtK’s Lenten Photo Challenge Submissions.